 - Mix well with a fork and set aside to cool down.

-To make the Ravioli
+Make the Ravioli

 - With a rolling pin or pasta machine, roll the dough until it gets really thin, almost translucent.